 How to select an EMI power line filter2021/09/30 > Back

-1. A power line filter is already installed in your product: Please tell us directly what type of model or specification you are currently using, we will design a filter that is the same or better for you.
+1. An EMI filter has/had installed in your product: Please provide the type of model/specification of your EMI filter, and we will design an EMI filter with the same or better performance for you.

-2. You already know the noise band and intensity (dB) that need to be filtered out: Please tell us directly how much the attenuation requirement for the filter band is (more accurate if the test chart is attached), and we will design a suitable filter for you based on the data you provide.
+2. You know the noise band and intensity (dB) that need to be filtered out: Please tell us how much the attenuation requirement for the band (more accurate if the test graph is provided), and we will design a suitable filter for you.

-3. You have designed the product, tested and found that you can not pass the EMC standards:
+3. You have designed/tested your products and found that it can not comply with the EMC standards:

 3-2.
 Confirm number of phases: Single phase or 3 phase.